How should we talk about mental health?

 Many organizations and hotlines provide support for mental health disorders.
 This list from the local chapter of the Canadian Mental Health Association is a great place to start.

-Meunier says you should always try and provide that information to someone discussing their mental health, when the timing is right.
+Meunier says you should always try to provide that information to someone discussing their mental health, when the timing is right.
 You’ll need to gauge how they’re reacting.

 “It should be somewhere in the conversation,” she says.
 “If it’s a crisis situation, then it should be a follow-up thing.
 When you see them again, when they’re not in crisis, that’s when I would provide those additional resources.”